poole/hyde/docs/6.0.0-beta2/configuration.md

 * The `list` layout only shows the title and groups the posts by year of publication.
 This layout is recommended for blogs with a smaller number of posts and infrequent updates.
 [Demo]({{ site.baseurl }}{% link posts.md %}).

 *   The `blog` layout is a traditional blog layout that is paginated and shows the title and an excerpt of each post.
 This layout is recommended for blogs with a large number of posts and frequent updates.
 [Demo]({{ site.baseurl }}{% link index.html %}).

-  Note that this layout requires the `jekyll-pagiante` plugin.
+    If you are using the gem-based theme, you need to add the following to your `_config.yml` to use this layout:

+    ~~~yml
+    paginate: 5
+    paginate_path: '/page-:num/'
+    ~~~

+    For more information see [Pagination](https://jekyllrb.com/docs/pagination/).

-In order to choose either layout, open `index.html` in the root folder and change the `layout` property in the front matter, e.g.
+In order to use either layout, open `index.html` in the root folder and change the `layout` property in the front matter, e.g.

 ~~~yml
 ---